 Senior runner experience specialist Natalie Weiss (she/her) and packing team lead Malissa Little (she/them) are co-chairs of BRAVE (Brooks Rainbow Alliance, Vocation & Education) – a Brooks employee resource group for LGBTQ+ people and allies.
 The group provides resources and experiences for members that build community, advance careers, and support an inclusive culture at Brooks.

-For Natalie, an ally is someone who not only accepts those in the LGBTQ+ community, but also appreciates the diversity of the community, recognises the struggles members have gone through and continue to face, and actively advocates for LGBTQ+ rights.
+For Natalie, an ally is someone who not only accepts those in the LGBTQ+ community, but also appreciates the diversity of the community, recognizes the struggles members have gone through and continue to face, and actively advocates for LGBTQ+ rights.

 The LGBTQ+ community is diverse, and we have different backgrounds and stories.
 What being an ally means to one person in my community might be quite different than what being an ally means to me.
-To me, being a great ally for me and my community is a blend of both the personal and public, but I recognise others in my community will have other definitions of what a great ally is to them."
+To me, being a great ally for me and my community is a blend of both the personal and public, but I recognize others in my community will have other definitions of what a great ally is to them.”

 Malissa considers an ally a friend.
-"An ally is someone who wants to support despite not actually feeling the struggle.
+“An ally is someone who wants to support despite not actually feeling the struggle.
 They ask about where, when, and how is the best way to help.
-And they show up even if they don't exactly know what you need.
-An ally can also be a voice that is heard where our voices cannot travel." she said.
+And they show up even if they don’t exactly know what you need.
+An ally can also be a voice that is heard where our voices cannot travel,” she said.

 Champion others not to assume pronouns and that it’s okay to ask someone their preferred pronouns.

 Advocate for a non-binary race category at local running events.
 Check out Running USA’s LGBTQ+ inclusion resource for more info.

 Create safe spaces for anyone, especially youth, no matter where they are in their running or identity journey.
 Brooks is putting allyship into action by providing scholarships to Camp Brave Trails, helping LGBTQ+ youth travel from near and far to a leadership camp where they can find their people, their place, and their passions.
-Be an ally and join us by sharing your run, your match, or Run Proud gear with #PrideForMiles.
+Be an ally and join us by sharing your run, your march, or your Run Proud gear with #PrideForMiles.

 This is a carousel.
 Use next and Previous buttons to navigate.